Super-Gaussian Decay of Exponentials: A Sufficient Condition: Gaussian Measures

-Furthermore, by the monotone convergence theorem, the left hand side converges to $\int_X f\mathrm d \mu$ as $k\to \infty$.
-This proves the statement. \end{proof} Next, we introduce the notion of a $\mu$-measurable seminorm, {which we slightly adapt to our needs along the lines of the remark below \cite[Definition 2.8.1]{src:Bogachev:GaussianMeasures}}. \begin{definition} Let $\mu$ be a Radon Gaussian measure on a locally convex space $X$.
-A function $q : X \to \mathbb{R}$ is called a \textbf{$\mu$-measurable seminorm} if $q$ is both $\mu$-measurable and a seminorm. \end{definition} In the theory of Gaussian measures, it is natural to study the \textbf{Cameron--Martin space}, which we briefly introduce here and refer to \cite{src:Bogachev:GaussianMeasures} for further details.
+In the theory of Gaussian measures, it is natural to study the \textbf{Cameron--Martin space}, which we briefly introduce here and refer to \cite{src:Bogachev:GaussianMeasures} for further details.
 Given a centred Gaussian measure $\mu$ on a locally convex space $X$, the Cameron--Martin space $H(\mu)$ is defined as the set of all $h \in X$ with finite Cameron--Martin norm